Harry C. Dorn: Career

+Retirement

+Dorn retired from teaching in 2024 after 50 years on the Virginia Tech faculty.
+He was granted the title of professor emeritus by the Virginia Tech Board of Visitors in 2025 in recognition of his service to the university.
+Reflecting on his career, Dorn said the value he most sought to uphold was to "maintain integrity."

 Research

 Nuclear magnetic resonance spectroscopy (NMR) and dynamic nuclear polarization (DNP)

 Dorn's early research offers an approach for the direct monitoring of supercritical fluids and chromatographic separations using 1H nuclear magnetic resonance and provides details into how NMR-based direct monitoring enhances process efficiency through real-time information acquisition on composition changes during separation stages.
 His research has proposed the coupling of the hydrogen nuclear magnetic resonance detector to the liquid chromatographic unit for identifying and differentiating various components present in jet and diesel fuel samples, such as alkylbenzenes, alkanes, and substituted naphthalenes.
 Furthermore, his work established the superiority of this approach over conventional methods such as refractive index detectors (RI).
 His work highlighted the potential of combining LC-^1H NMR and GC-MS techniques for more precise analysis of volatile samples.
 Later studies were expanded to the related magnetic resonance phenomena, dynamic nuclear polarization (DNP) which can allow greater NMR sensitivity and a fundamental understanding of electron-nuclear molecular interactions.